pevers/PiCam-Setup/README.md

 The eth0 interface should display your IP-adress.
 Type 'your-ip:8081' in your address bar and you should see the webserver of mpjg-streamer.

+## Windows Phone App access
+In the URL field of the app type 'http://ip:port/?action=stream.
+Leave the username and password field blank if you have no security settings.

 # Internet access/Webcam Pi
 To access the webcam through Webcam Pi, you must forward your router.
 There are a lot of tutorials on this topic (http://www.wikihow.com/Set-up-Port-Forwarding-on-a-Router).
 The default port is 8081 and you should forward this to the Raspberry Pi device.